GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.33.2 on December 31, 2024 =

+This update removes debugging code from the Entry Notes field.

+#### 🐛 Fixed

+* Debugging code being shown in the Entry Notes field output.

 = 2.33.1 on December 30, 2024 =

 This update removes debugging code from the Entry Notes field.

 #### 🐛 Fixed

 * Debugging code being shown in the Entry Notes field output.

 = 2.33 on December 19, 2024 =